CDulst/PersonalPassionProject/README.md

 It will be represented by a red dot on a html canvas.

 ---------------------------------------------------------------------------------------

-For this experimentation project this is a 1 on 1 experience but this could be translated to many to many.
+This is a 1 on 1 experience but this could easily be translated to many to many.

 A lot of people in the outside world would be able to share things with people in the virtual one and the other way around. combining existing social media with a virtual reality one.